candango/matomo_analytics_rc/README.md

-#Roundcube plugin for Matomo Analytics
+# Roundcube plugin for Matomo Analytics

-Easy setup for Matomo Tracking in Roundcube Webmail.
+Easy setup for Matomo Analytics in Roundcube Webmail.
 This is fork of plugin from [myroundcube](http://code.google.com/p/myroundcube/).
 Then forked from [roundcube_piwik_tracking](https://github.com/aspaninks/roundcube_piwik_tracking).